 Having five years of related experience before going into this role can nearly double your pay.
 Therefore, if you have related experience, make sure to list it.

 In tactical aircraft maintenance, you’ll supervise and perform aircraft jacking, lifting, and towing operations.

-You’ll also have to inspect aircraft structures, engines, systems, components, and related systems in this role.
+You’ll also have to inspect aircraft structures, engines, systems, and components.